New Focus

 Interglacial Temperature over the last 10,000 years.

-In past history CO2 increases lag behind global temperature increases by about 800 years.
+In the past CO2 increases lag behind global temperature increases by about 800 yrs.

 6 comments: